DavidMead182/theInformationHub/README.md

 # theHub
-It is a website with al of my projects and other information
+It is a website with all of my projects and other information